-- a) 20 years for real estate; - b) 10 years for machinery and equipment; and - c) 10 or 20 years based upon a weighted average of the useful life of the assets being financed.
+- a) 20 years for real estate; - b) 10 years for machinery and equipment; and

 C. Interim and Third Party Lender Requirements

 CDC must insert the names of the Interim and Third Party Lenders and the amounts of the loans into the Authorization.